 “‘I don’t think you have a pinched nerve,’ the ER doctor said.
 It was 3 in the morning and I’d driven myself to the hospital because of severe pain in my neck and weakness in my legs.
 ‘I’ll get you something for the pain, and I’ll call a neurologist to come take a look at you.
-We’ll go from there, ok?’
+We’ll go from there, okay?’
 The smile on his face was comforting.
 I nodded.
 Though I was nervous, I was glad I’d trusted my intuition to come in.
 The pain and weakness worsened by the minute.
 What started out as a tiny tingle in my fingers a few hours before, now – I could hardly walk.

 ‘I think you have Guillain-Barre syndrome,’ the neurologist said very quietly.
 I’d never heard of it, but the look on his face told me it was serious.
 He explained that Guillain-Barre, or GBS, was a rare autoimmune disease – basically my own immune system was attacking the nerves in my body, causing paralysis in my limbs.
 I needed to be admitted to see if things got any worse.
-He warned me that while some cases are mild, some are more severe.
+He warned me while some cases are mild, some are more severe.
 ‘You could end up completely paralyzed.
 You may need to learn to walk again.’
 I couldn’t even fathom what he was saying to me.
-I was 26 years old, and just given birth to my daughter Casey, three weeks before.
-Other than recovering from my c-section, I was completely healthy.
+I was 26 years old, and just given birth to my daughter Casey three weeks before.
+Other than recovering from my C-section, I was completely healthy.
 I always had been.
 ‘I can’t stay in the hospital.
 I need to go home and take care of my newborn.’
 ‘Call your family, and tell them they need to come here, right now.’ the doctor said to me.
 Everything after this moment was a blur.

 I was admitted to the hospital and moved to the Neurology ward.
 My family arrived shortly after with our baby girl.
 I deteriorated by the hour – the pain intensified and the weakness continued to spread through my body like wildfire.
-Nurses pumped me with heavy narcotics, which crushed my dream of continuing to breastfeeding my daughter.
+Nurses pumped me with heavy narcotics, which crushed my dream of continuing to breastfeed my daughter.
 Not even 48 hours later, the paralysis reached my diaphragm and I could no longer breathe on my own.
 I was rushed to the Intensive Care unit and put on life support.

 For the next two and a half months, I remained paralyzed from the neck down, trapped in my own body, breathing through a tube in my throat in ICU.
 Even though I was paralyzed and couldn’t move, I was in the most excruciating pain I’d ever been in.
 Strong narcotics did nothing.
 What should have been the happiest time in my life, was now a tragedy.
 A brand-new mom, I should have been at home taking care of my baby.
 Instead I couldn’t even hold her in my arms.
 I couldn’t reach out and touch her.
 On a ventilator, I couldn’t even say I love you.
 I dreamed of being a mother my entire life.
 Then in an instant it seemed, it was taken away.